kragen/yamemex/README.md

   of working to delete the placeholder text for a new annotation
 - saving page titles
 - make blog view run a little bit faster
+- running when page starts loading, rather than when it finishes loading

 BUGS
 ----